Invariant Einstein metrics on generalized Wallach spaces: A further study on

 then $(a_1,a_2,a_3) \in O_3$. \end{cor}

 Now, we are ready to prove Theorem \ref{ems}, Theorem \ref{emsn}, and Theorem \ref{emso}.

-\begin{proof}[Proof of Theorem \ref{ems}] From Proposition \ref{prop1n} and Corollary \ref{cor4} we get that $(a_1,a_2,a_3) \in O_1$ for $m> \sqrt{2k+2l-4}$ and $(a_1,a_2,a_3) \in O_3$ for $m<\sqrt{k+l}$.
+\begin{proof}[Proof of Theorem \ref{ems}] From Proposition \ref{prop1n} and Corollary \ref{cor4} we get that $(a_1,a_2,a_3) \in O_1$ for $m> \sqrt{2k+2l-4}$ and $(a_1,a_2,a_3) \in O_3$ for $m<\sqrt{k+l}$ (all cases with $k+m+l <7$ are discussed in the previous section).
 Now, it suffices to apply Theorem \ref{odomains}, taking in mind that singular points for the normalized Ricci flow are exactly invariant Einstein metrics of fixed volume. \end{proof}

 \begin{proof}[Proof of Theorem \ref{emso}] For $(k,l,m)=(t^2+1,t^2+1,2t)$, where $t\in \mathbb{N}$, we get

 by (\ref{singval2}) and direct calculations.
 Alternatively, it suffices to check that $G(t^2+1,t^2+1,2t)=0$, see~(\ref{equag2}).
 Then Theorem~\ref{emso} follows from this observation, Proposition \ref{prop1n}, and Corollary \ref{cor4}. \end{proof}